edge-trial/Support/ReadMe_v1.md

 ## Overview

 This guide describes the concept of Data Explorer, how to get access to Data Explorer catalog, and further use it to discover data by classified categories.

-In the later sections, it provides an introduction to Jupyter Notebook and steps to use a Notebook in JupyterLab; followed by helpful links to information about using Notebooks, and process to raise a support request.
+In the later sections, you will gain insights into essentials of Jupyter Notebook including steps to use a Notebook in JupyterLab and some helpful links to information about using Notebooks.
+Also, learn how to raise a support request.

 ----
 #### Contents